objecthub/swift-dynamicjson/README.md

 _DynamicJSON_ is a framework for representing, querying, and manipulating generic JSON values.
 The framework provides:

    - A generic representation of JSON values as defined by [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259/).
-   - A natural embedding of functionality for creating and manipulating JSON values into the Swift programming language, including support for reading and writing JSON data and for converting typed and untyped JSO representations.
+   - A natural embedding of functionality for creating and manipulating JSON values into the Swift programming language, including support for reading and writing JSON data and for converting typed and untyped JSON representations.
    - An implementation of _JSON Pointer_ as defined by [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901/) for locating values within a JSON document.
    - An implementation of _JSON Path_ as defined by [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535/) for querying JSON data.

-## Generic Representation of JSON Data
+## Representation of JSON Data

 All JSON values in framework _DynamicJSON_ are represented with enumeration [`JSON`](https://github.com/objecthub/swift-dynamicjson/blob/main/Sources/DynamicJSON/JSON.swift).
 Enumeration `JSON` defines the following cases: